raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 within xorg.conf?

-One of this option value could be there just to enable the quadbuffer pipe.
+One of this option value should be there just to enable the quadbuffer pipe.
-To be exact, we even *would* not need your Linux-driver to take care about the IR-Transmitter within openGL applications.
-The value of 10 e.g. makes my acer tft sending the pcm, but we need to have the ability to control the swapping.
+To be exact, we even *would* not need your Linux-driver to take care about the IR-transmitter within openGL applications.
+The value of 10 e.g. makes my acer tft sending the pcm, but we need to have the ability to control the swapping more nativly.
 I don't expect that this is new to you.
-We just don't want to beg you for an api key to make things like celestia and many other cool platform-independent projects ready for stereoscopic view - with your shutterglasses.
+We just don't want to beg you for an api key to make things like celestia and many other cool platform-independent projects ready for stereoscopic view -> with your shutterglasses.
 BTW.
-I got it to work without quadbuffering on my geforce, but I want software like celestia to be platform-independent, and your policy inhibits exactly this point, too.
+I got it to work without quadbuffering on my geforces, but I want software like celestia to be platform-independent, and your policy inhibits exactly this point, too.
 What a mess!
 That's all against your commitment "not to forget the 'Linuxer'".